Opening or taking over a restaurant

 Administrative and legal costs

-Cost of licenses, permits and administrative procedures
+Cost of licenses, operating permits, and administrative procedures

-Licenses and permits vary according to local legislation, but in general you'll need a license to sell alcoholic beverages, a business permit and a health permit.
-Fees can vary from €500 to €2,000, depending on the region.
-You'll also need to add to your budget registration with the Registre du Commerce et des Sociétés (RCS), a compulsory formality attesting to the existence of your fast-food restaurant.
+Licenses and permits vary depending on local laws, but in general, you will need a license to sell alcoholic beverages, an operating permit, and a health permit.
+Fees can range from €500 to €2,000 depending on the region.
+You’ll also need to include in your budget the cost of registering with the Trade and Companies Register ( RCS), a mandatory requirement that certifies the existence of your fast-food restaurant.

 If you're planning to set up as a franchisee, you'll need to take franchise law into account.

-Insurance and legal fees
+Insurance and Attorney's Fees

 Management and safety tools